A student, a bodybuilder and a father of three among those killed during protests in Iran

 In Kermanshah in western Iran, Ebrahim Yousifi, a father of three, was shot in the head during protests on Thursday, his cousin told CNN.
 Yousifi, a 42-year-old hospital worker, leaves behind two sons and a daughter, according to the cousin, who wished to remain anonymous for security reasons.

-Since Thursday, communication with the family has been “completely cut,” the cousin said, as experts warn the internet blackout in Iran, now in its fourth day, is unprecedented in its reach.
+Since Thursday, communication with the family has been “completely cut,” the cousin said, as an internet blackout in Iran drags on, with experts warning it is unprecedented in its reach.

 “Even our relatives in the Kurdistan Region of Iraq have been unable to reach anyone in Iran to confirm whether his body has been returned.
 The authorities’ response in Kurdish regions has been considerably more severe than in many other parts of the country,” his cousin said.